gh-cli-for-education/gh-ai/src/templates/extension-user.md

 </idea>

 <petition>
-Using all the *ideas* that I told you, I want you to use **generate_file** to translate my ideas to code.

-You are allowed to extend, improve or optimize the generated code, as long as the ideas established in the *idea* section are maintained.
+You are allowed to extend or improve it, as long as the ideas established in the <idea> section are maintained.
+Using all the *ideas* that I told you, execute **generate_file** tool with the generated code from the translation of my ideas to code.
+Instead of writting a response, execute **talk_with_user** to tell anything that is not code.
 </petition>